 Stocks are seeing notable weakness in early trading on Friday, adding to the steep losses posted in the previous session.
 The major averages have all moved to the downside, with the Nasdaq hitting its lowest intraday level in a month.

-After showing a lack of direction throughout much of the previous session, stocks may move to the downside in early trading on Friday.
-The major index futures are currently pointing to a modestly lower open for the markets, with the Dow futures down by 23 points.
+Following the sell-off seen late in the previous session, stocks may see some further downside in early trading on Friday.
+The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 69 points.

 Wall Street stocks could open Friday's session on a watchful note, as uncertainties abound.
 The tech space is under pressure amid disappointing earnings reports rolled out by some big tech stocks.
 Oil companies are in focus, as Exxon Mobil (XOM) and Chevron (CVX) are due to release their quarterly scorecards.
 Commodities continue to flourish as the dollar remains subdued.

 After turning in a mixed performance in morning trading on Thursday, stocks moved sharply lower over the course of the afternoon.
 With the sell-off on the day, the Nasdaq pulled back to its lowest closing level in a month.